David Simon: Views on journalism

 In an interview in Reason in 2004, Simon said that since leaving the newspaper business he has become more cynical about the power of journalism.
 "One of the sad things about contemporary journalism is that it actually matters very little.
 The world now is almost inured to the power of journalism.
 The best journalism would manage to outrage people.
 And people are less and less inclined to outrage," said Simon.
 "I've become increasingly cynical about the ability of daily journalism to effect any kind of meaningful change.
 I was pretty dubious about it when I was a journalist, but now I think it's remarkably ineffectual."

-While testifying at a 2009 Senate hearing regarding the future of journalism in America, Simon indicted what he saw as poor online journalism, calling the phrase citizen journalist "Orwellian to [his] ears."
+While testifying at a May 2009 Senate hearing regarding the future of journalism in America, Simon indicated what he saw as poor online journalism, calling the phrase citizen journalist "Orwellian to [his] ears."
 Simon ended his testimony by declaring, "I don't think anything can be done to save high-end journalism."
+The next month, Simon spoke about the future of professional journalism in remarks at a National Press Club meeting.